popphp/pop-auth/README.md

 Using a File
 ------------

-Using the file adapter, you would need to create we use a file containing a colon-delimited list of usernames and passwords or, preferably, password hashes:
+Using the file adapter, you need to create a file containing a colon-delimited list of usernames and passwords or, preferably, password hashes:

 ```text
 testuser1:PASSWORD_HASH1